ManasLeggedGym/Robust_Parallel/README.md

 - [x]: Clone the legged_gym(Parallel Training) codebases as submodules.
     1. https://github.com/leggedrobotics/legged_gym.git  has been added
     2. #TODO - Can we use the one that depends on IsaacLab or Mujoco instead because IsaacGym is no longer supported?
-Will switching break things mentioned in the paper? @mrigaank
+Will switching break things mentioned in the paper? @mrigaank -> done